harshith051104/TalentScout/README.md

 | **PDF Text Extraction** | PyPDF2 handles various PDF formats |
 | **Exit Detection** | Keyword matching before processing |

-## 📄 License

-MIT License - Feel free to use and modify for your needs.

----

 Built with ❤️ using [Agno](https://docs.agno.com) and [Streamlit](https://streamlit.io)